compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 Additionally, this "bar" notation will be used for the outputs of adjoints of derivatives.
 So wherever you see a symbol with a "bar" over it, think "input or output of adjoint of derivative".

 ### Some Worked Examples

 We now present some worked examples in order to prime intuition, and to introduce the important classes of problems that will be encountered when doing AD in the Julia language.
 We will put all of these problems in a single general framework later on.

-#### An Example with Matrix Calculus
+#### An example with Matrix Calculus

 We have introduced some mathematical abstraction in order to simplify the calculations involved in AD.
 To this end, we consider differentiating ``f(X) := X^\top X``.
 Results for this and similar operations are given by [giles2008extended](@cite).
 A similar operation, but which maps from matrices to ``\RR`` is discussed in Lecture 4 part 2 of the MIT course mentioned previouly.
-Both [giles2008extended](@cite) and Lecture 4 part 2 provide approaches to obtaining the derivative of this function.
+Both [giles2008extended](@cite) and [Lecture 4 part 2](https://ocw.mit.edu/courses/18-s096-matrix-calculus-for-machine-learning-and-beyond-january-iap-2023/resources/ocw_18s096_lecture04-part2_2023jan26_mp4/) provide approaches to obtaining the derivative of this function.

 Following either resource will yield the derivative:
 ```math